 - 1. Determine major educational needs and develop plans to meet those needs. - 2.
 Fix time and place of regular and special meetings. - 3.
 Fill, by appointment, any vacancies occurring between elections. - 4.
 Employ a superintendent. - 5.
 Approve the employment and salaries of administrators/managers, teachers, principals, other licensed personnel, and staff members. - 6.
 Terminate the contract or immediately discharge any employee subject to the provisions of any applicable law and/or board policy. - 7.
-Become members of the Iowa Association of School Boards and pay dues. - 8.
-Utilize funds received through gifts, devises, and bequests in the general or schoolhouse funds, unless limited by the terms of the grant.
+Become members of the lowa Association of School Boards and pay dues. - 8.
+Utilize funds received through gifts, devises, and beguests in the general or schoolhouse

-- 9. Employ legal counsel and bear the cost of litigation. - 10.
+- funds, unless limited by the terms of the grant. - 9.
+Employ legal counsel and bear the cost of litigation. - 10.
 Allow all just claims against the school corporation. - 11.
 Insure against loss of property. - 12.
 Appoint a board secretary and treasurer. - 13.
 Require bonds for individuals having custody of school corporation funds, funds from extra-curricular activities or other sources, and pay premiums from the general fund. - 14.
 Determine district attendance centers and the particular school each student will attend. - 15.
 Maintain attendance centers based upon the needs of school-age students and include in the educational program additional courses, subjects, or activities that fit the needs of the students. - 16.
 Provide transportation services. - 17.
 Acquire, hold, convey, lease, rent, and manage property; real and personal. - 18.
 Incur indebtedness when authorized by the voters of the school corporation. - 19.
 Make rules for its own government. - 20.
 Maintain adequate administration, school staffing, personnel assignment policies, teacher qualifications and licensing requirements, facilities, equipment, grounds, graduation requirements, instructional requirements and materials, maintenance procedures, and policies on extra-curricular activities. - 21.
-Expel students from school for violation of rules established by the board or when their presence is detrimental to the best interests of the school. - 22.
-Enforce laws prohibiting public school students from becoming members of any fraternity or society which is not sanctioned by the board.
+Expel students from school for violation of rules established by the board or when their presence is detrimental to the best interests of the school.